The Play Rx Circle

 practice

 comes in.
-A play practice, like a dojo or a martial arts class, is intended to weave into your life and provide the opportunity to learn how to connect to the missing parts of yourself through
+A play practice, like a dojo or a martial arts class, is intended to weave into your life and provide the opportunity to learn how to connect to the missing creative parts of yourself through repetitive

 action.